 Anyway with my new position comes some downtime that coaching doesn't allow.
-I decided as I am watching the Pacers and Heat duke it out in game one I would go ahead and get out thoughts. (oh yeah by the way if you haven't noticed, those Big Bang Lebron 9s go pretty damn nice with the pacers uniforms.
-Shout out to George Hill for bringing out the heat against the King himself.
-Lebron looks like he is rocking some Freegum-esque Lebron X's).
+I decided as I am watching the Pacers and Heat duke it out in game one I would go ahead and get out thoughts.
+(I thought George Hill was rocking some Big Bang Lebron 9s but turns out they are his Peak PEs).

 But as all of our south Florida residents know that dunk exchange Miami was this passed weekend at club Mekka.
 LickMySolez did a nice synopsis of the event complete with tips on how you should approach one if you have never been.
 They capped it off with a nice video recap of the event.

 That being said as big as a head as I am though very toned down these days (I was one of those 200+ pairs cats that didn't just have main stream releases.
 I had some stuff that people were like wtf until I rocked em with a fit and people had a different mindset after.
 I'm an old school head like i mentioned before.
 I go after what expresses who I am, what has a story or a connection to my life and time on this planet).
 Anyway I have to stay on track and not go off on tangents.
 I have never been to a dunk exchange sad to say.
 I have always wanted to but always had something going on.
 I may pull a walk through at Dunk Exchange DC when it comes back around.